antguts/Karen/README.md

 <p>You are having a nice day at the local park when you feel a dark presence.
 Screeches suddenly ring out of the woods, filled with the anger
 of a thousand manager requests.
 As the crys become louder you realize you're surrounded by Karens, not just any Karens.....Zombie Karens!</p>

 <b>The goal of this game is to eliminate the wave of Karens by using your mouse to point and shoot.
-After a certain amount of hits the Karens
-life will be drained and there will be one less annoyance in the park.
-Be careful, I hear a super Karen is lurking somewhere and has already gone to Parks and Rec over your picnic.</b>
+See how quickly you can make it through the game.
+Try to improve your times!
+Be careful though, a super Karen has been seen lurking around somewhere.</b>

 <h3>-TECHNOLOGIES-</h3>
 <ul>